 Sometimes our best life grooves involve just ‘hanging in there.’
 Showing up each day, praying for the grace to meet each challenge as it arises.
 Being faithful (even if we’re so bone tired achieving anything seems impossible.)

 Getting help, also helps.
 Like, we need each other.
 Football is a team sport – it (almost always) takes good teamwork setting up a goal.
 There have been some amazing plays this World Cup, but Swiss player Xherdan Shaqiri totally wowed me over with his 3 goals against Honduras.
 Immediately after scoring he pointedly gave credit to his teammates who set him up so beautifully.
 Teamwork at its best.

 Sometimes, unlike Shaqiri, we can’t see those around us, willing (& available) to assist our life grooves.
 Maybe we need to sit back, look around & go at it (whatever ‘it’ may be) with help from others – making new grooves TOGETHER.

-Developing good life grooves (the kind that see us through) can be tough, especially like in the World Cup when the play gets rough & the going gets gritty.
+Developing good life grooves (the kind that see us through) can be tough, especially as in the World Cup when the game gets rough & the going gets gritty.
 There are times, however, when everything clicks.
-When your God-given talents are blessed for all to see.
+When God-given talents are blessed for all to see.

 James Rodriguez scored the most amazing goal in the Columbia knock-out match against Uruguay.
 Trapping the ball with his upper body in one smooth move he kicked the ball in from 20 yards.
 Stunning.
 Unbelievably amazing.
 What a moment to savor. … & his smile lit up the stadium.
 Can’t wait to see him play against Brazil.